 Massive Class Changes in WoW Midnight Expansion

 With the onset of the Midnight alpha, World of Warcraft is set to undergo significant class changes as part of its upcoming expansion.
 The development team's new combat philosophy is focused on making the game more approachable by simplifying mechanics across the board.
 Each class and specialization has been revamped, resulting in fewer spells, simplified rotations, and fewer buffs, making classes easier to play.
-Let's delve into these changes, starting with the Death Knights.
+Here's a class-by-class breakdown of every spec's changes, starting with Death Knights.

 Death Knight Revamp